 Arbitrage: Buying a currency in one center and selling it in another to take advantage of temporary variance.

-Arbitrageur: The dealer who is specialist in arbitrage operation.
+Arbitrageur: The dealer who is a specialist in arbitrage operation.

 Authorised Dealer: Authorised Dealer means any person,( normally includes banks), authorized to deal in foreign exchange or foreign securities by the Central Bank ( Reserve Bank of India in India under Section 10(1) of FEMA, 1999).
-The Authorised Dealer can handle all kinds of foreign exchange transactions, viz. buying &selling foreign currencies, opening of LC and settlement of LC payment, handling of Inward & outward remittance, arrangement with foreign correspondent, investment in foreign trade etc, as per FER Act 1947 in terms of instructions from Central Bank.
+The Authorised Dealer can handle all kinds of foreign exchange transactions, viz. buying &selling foreign currencies, the opening of LC and settlement of LC payment, handling of Inward & outward remittance, arrangement with a foreign correspondent, investment in foreign trade, etc, as per FER Act 1947 in terms of instructions from Central Bank.

-Bull: Bull refers to a speculator who buys a currency, with an expectation that it will be appreciated or revalued before taking delivery and thereby he would be benefitted.
+Bull: Bull refers to a speculator who buys a currency, with the expectation that it will be appreciated or revalued before taking delivery and thereby he would benefit.

-Buyer’s Option: In buyer’s option the beneficial holder can take delivery at any time between first day and last day of the option.
-It can be between spot and forward date or between two forward dates.
+Buyer’s Option: In the buyer’s option the beneficial holder can take delivery at any time between the first day and the last day of the option.
+It can be between the spot and the forward date or between two forward dates.

-Buying rate: Buying rate of a currency is the rate at which the market is willing to buy a foreign currency.
+Buying rate: The buying rate of a currency is the rate at which the market is willing to buy a foreign currency.

-Cable: Normally, cable is referred to the spot dollar/sterling pound rate.
+Cable: Normally, the cable is referred to as the spot dollar/sterling pound rate.

-Commercial deal/transaction: Commercial deal/transaction is a foreign exchange deal between a bank and non-banking entity.
+Commercial deal/transaction: A commercial deal/transaction is a foreign exchange deal between a bank and a non-banking entity.

 Commission: Bank charges to execute a foreign exchange transaction with a commercial entity.

-Competitive devaluation: Devaluation of a currency in excess of estimated equilibrium rate to gain competitive advantage in the export market.
+Competitive devaluation: Devaluation of a currency over the estimated equilibrium rate to gain a competitive advantage in the export market.

-Convertible currency: Convertible currency is a currency which can be freely convertible to another currency or gold without the special approval from the Central Bank of that country.
+Convertible currency: Convertible currency is a currency that can be freely convertible to another currency or gold without special approval from the Central Bank of that country.

-Cover: A foreign exchange deal which is protected against fluctuation of exchange rates.
+Cover: A foreign exchange deal that is protected against fluctuation of exchange rates.

-Dealer (Trader): A person who is authorized to effect foreign exchange transaction in a bank or commercial organization and he may be allowed to take speculative positions to make money to his organisation.
+Dealer (Trader): A person who is authorized to effect foreign exchange transactions in a bank or commercial organization and he may be allowed to take speculative positions to make money for his organisation.

 Depreciation: When a currency loses in value against one or more currencies without forced devaluation by the monetary authorities.

-Details: All the information required to complete the foreign exchange transaction viz. name, rate, dates and destination where the payment to be made.
+Details: All the information required to complete the foreign exchange transaction viz. name, rate, dates, and destination where the payment is to be made.

-Devaluation: Devaluation refers to deliberate downward adjustment of a currency in relation to gold or other currencies.
-The devaluation is applicable only when a currency has fixed parity with other currencies.
+Devaluation: Devaluation refers to a deliberate downward adjustment of a currency about gold or other currencies.
+The devaluation is applicable only when a currency has a fixed parity with other currencies.

-Devaluation prone currency: Devaluation prone currency means the currency which is susceptible to devaluation and which has been devalued number of times in the past.
+Devaluation-prone currency: Devaluation-prone currency means the currency which is susceptible to devaluation and which has been devalued several times in the past.

 Direct Quotation: The direct method of rate quotation is called direct quote or home currency quotation.
 In this quote, the home currency is quoted per unit of foreign currency.
-In the other words it is a quote where home currency is the variable unit.
+In other words, it is a quote where a home currency is the variable unit.

-Dirty Float: The Central Bank (RBI in India) sometime intervenes in the volatile market to influence the value of a floating currency.
-Such intervention of Central bank is called “Dirty Float”.
+Dirty Float: The Central Bank (RBI in India) sometimes intervenes in the volatile market to influence the value of a floating currency.
+Such intervention of the Central bank is called “Dirty Float”.

-Discount: When a currency is cheaper to buy in the forward market, compared to spot rate.
+Discount: When a currency is cheaper to buy in the forward market, compared to the spot rate.

-End/end: End/end indicates that both the spot and forward maturity, or two forward maturities in a swap transactions, fall due on the last business day of appropriate calendar month.
+End/end: End/end indicates that both the spot and forward maturity, or two forward maturities in swap transactions, fall due on the last business day of the appropriate calendar month.

 Equilibrium Rate: Exchange rate, at which buyers and sellers are willing to transact business, with supply and demand in balance, possibly only requiring marginal intervention by the monetary authorities.

 Exotic Currencies: Currencies in which there is no active exchange market.
-Currencies of developing countries mostly fall under this category.
+The currencies of developing countries mostly fall under this category.

-Exchange Contract: Exchange contract is an agreement between two parties either in writing or verbal to deliver one currency in exchange of another currency for a specific value, date or as in the case of an option contract, for a specific period.
+Exchange Contract: An Exchange contract is an agreement between two parties either in writing or verbal to deliver one currency in exchange for another currency for a specific value, date, or as in the case of an option contract, for a specific period.

-Firm Quote: Firm quote is the rate quoted by AD branch of the bank offering a firm buying or selling or both for immediate response or within a definite time limit from their clients.
+Firm Quote: A firm quote is a rate quoted by the AD branch of the bank offering a firm buying or selling or both for immediate response or within a definite time limit from their clients.

-Fixed Exchange rate: The exchange rate of one or more currencies fixed by monetary authorities is called Fixed Exchange rate.
-In most occasions, fixed rates are also allowed to fluctuate between a upper rate and lower rate.
+Fixed Exchange Rate: The exchange rate of one or more currencies fixed by monetary authorities is called the Fixed Exchange rate.
+In most occasions, fixed rates are also allowed to fluctuate between an upper rate and a lower rate.

 Fixing: Exchange rate set in some European countries at a specific time, particularly for commercial transactions.

-Flexible Exchange rate: It is a fixed exchange rate set in monetary authorities for one or more currencies but with frequent up or down valuations of the currencies.
+Flexible Exchange rate: It is a fixed exchange rate set by monetary authorities for one or more currencies but with frequent up or down valuations of the currencies.

-Floating exchange rate: The exchange rate is decided by the market in response to demand and supply of a currency, is called floating exchange rate.
+Floating exchange rate: The exchange rate decided by the market in response to the demand and supply of a currency, is called the floating exchange rate.

 Fluctuation: The up and down movement of the currency rates depending upon to demand and supply of the currency.

-Forward book: In terms of policy decision or owing to dealing activities of a bank various net exposures for forward maturities which bank has incurred is called forward book.
+Forward book: In terms of a policy decision or owing to dealing activities of a bank various net exposures for forward maturities which the bank has incurred is called forward book.

 Forward Exchange: When the delivery is later than ‘Spot’ for buying and selling a currency, it is called forward exchange.
 Forward exchange is also called “Future”.

-Forward/forward: Buying and selling of same currency for different maturity dates in the forward market.
+Forward/forward: Buying and selling of the same currency for different maturity dates in the forward market.

 Forward margins: Forward margin is the discount or premium between the spot rate and the forward rate for a currency.

-Forward Purchase: Forward Purchase means an agreement to buy a currency, in exchange of another, at a future (forward) date.
+Forward Purchase: Forward Purchase means an agreement to buy a currency, in exchange for another, at a future (forward) date.

 Forward rates: Forward rates are rates of a currency at a future (forward) date.
-The forward rates are arrived adding premium to or deducting discount from spot rate, as the case may be.
+The forward rates are arrived at by adding a premium to or deducting a discount from the spot rate, as the case may be.

-Forward Sale: Forward sale is an agreement to deliver a currency, in exchange of another, at a future (forward) date.
+Forward Sale: Forward sale is an agreement to deliver a currency, in exchange for another, at a future (forward) date.

-Hedging: Act of buying or selling the currency equivalent of a foreign asset or liability in the order to protect its value against depreciation (appreciation) or devaluation (revaluation).
+Hedging: Act of buying or selling the currency equivalent of a foreign asset or liability to protect its value against depreciation (appreciation) or devaluation (revaluation).

-Indication/indication rate: The rate indicated by the dealer only for information and not for transactions.
+Indication/indication rate: The rate indicated by the dealer is only for information and not for transactions.

-Indirect Quotation: The indirect method of rate quotation is called indirect quote wherein foreign currency is the variable unit against fixed amount of home currency.For example: Rs.100= USD 1.5240
+Indirect Quotation: The indirect method of rate quotation is called indirect quote wherein foreign currency is the variable unit against a fixed amount of home currency.For example Rs.100= USD 1.2020

-Interest arbitrage: In order to obtain a higher interest yield, the traders in foreign exchange switch to another currency by way of buying spot and investing the bought currency to get higher interest yield.
+Interest arbitrage: To obtain a higher interest yield, the traders in foreign exchange switch to another currency by way of buying a spot and investing the bought currency to get a higher interest yield.
 The exchange currencies may be from local currency to foreign currency or from foreign currency to local one.

-Interest parity: When difference in interest rate for one currency to other is equalized by exchange rate margin.
-Suppose interest rate in US is 3.5% and in India 4.5% a forward premium of one percent for USD against Indian Rupees would bring in interest parity.
+Interest parity: When the difference in interest rate from one currency to another is equalized by exchange rate margin.
+Suppose the interest rate in the US is 3.5% and in India 4.5% a forward premium of one percent for USD against Indian Rupees would bring in interest parity.